-I’ve been writing these past few weeks from my new home in Mazatlán… the contractors are finally finished.
-It’s just what we were looking for—on the water yet in the historic center—but finding the property and making the purchase was a lot harder than it should have been.
+It’s been over a year now since I moved into my new place in Mazatlán.
+It’s just what I was looking for—on the water, yet in the historic center—but finding the property and making the purchase was a lot harder than it should have been.

-We spent too much time spinning our wheels… mostly due to failure to follow my own advice.
+I spent too much time spinning my wheels… mostly due to failure to follow my own advice.
 More on that in a minute…

 I have two problems that continue to slow me down when looking at real estate abroad.

-Also, the more experience I gain, the harder it is to choose a property.
-This is because all that experience gives me more to analyze, which means I can find fault… or opportunity… with almost anything.
+Also counterintuitively, the more experience I have, the harder it is to choose a property.
+This is because all that experience gives me more to analyze, which means I can find fault with almost anything.
 I’ll come up with a great property in the end, but it doesn’t happen quickly.

-Here in Mazatlán my real problem was that I failed to choose a lifestyle from those available here.
+Here in Mazatlán, my real problem was that I failed to choose a lifestyle from those available.
 I struggled between being on the beach… or in the historic center… or in a community of large homes just off the beach.
 Had I settled on a lifestyle first, the property selection would have followed more quickly.

-Here’s the thought process I use to get started on an overseas purchase…
+Here’s the best way to get started on an overseas purchase.

 Step One: Honestly Examine Your Underlying Reasons For Buying Abroad

-The most important step in the entire process takes place before you even know what country you’re focused on; you’ve got to really think about why you’re buying and how you intend to use the property.
+The most important step in the entire process takes place before you even know what country you’re focused on: You’ve got to think about why you’re buying and how you intend to use the property.

-At one end of the spectrum are buyers who are interested in a retirement venue or overseas residence, a place that will be more or less permanent or at least long-term.
-People in this category have it easy because they only have to please themselves.
+At one end of the spectrum are buyers who are interested in a retirement venue or overseas residence, a place that will be more or less permanent, or at least long-term.
+People in this category have it easy because they only have themselves to please.

 You can get a property that’s just what you need—no more and no less—without being concerned about what a potential renter might want.
 You can ignore the vacation rental market, look in non-tourist areas, and stay as far off the beaten path as you like.

-I’ve bought a few overseas properties that were intended simply to be our residence, and they were the easiest to choose.
+I’ve bought a few overseas properties that were intended simply to be my residence, and they were the easiest to choose.

 At the opposite end of the spectrum is the investor.
 In this case, your personal preference for the size, location, and style of your property is secondary to the preferences of your potential renter or resale buyer.

 In fact, an investor will often buy a property that they never use themselves.
-I bought a beautiful rental property in 2012 and never even entered the building after my initial viewing of the property prior to purchase.
+I bought a beautiful rental property in 2012 and never even entered the building after my initial viewing of the unit with the realtor.

 Like a purely residential property, a pure investment property is also fairly easy to find because your objectives are simple and focused.
-And I’ve learned a lot about getting the most from your rental property abroad.
+You don’t even have to worry about living in the country you’re buying in.
+Follow this link for more information on getting the most from your rental property abroad.

 Properties serving a mixed agenda are the most difficult to find thanks to competing sets of criteria.
-With this kind of mixed agenda, it’s imperative that one aspect of it—either the investment side or the personal use side—has undisputed priority.
+With this kind of mixed agenda, it’s imperative that one aspect of it—either the investment side or the personal-use side—have undisputed priority.

 And this means you’ll usually have to make some compromises.
 For example, you may have to buy in a location that’s busier or more touristy than you like in order to be in an active rental area.

 To use Medellín, Colombia, as an example, if I bought simply to enjoy a nice place to live, I’d probably buy in a quiet area of Laureles or Sabaneta.
-But to earn a good rental income in a highly liquid market, I’d opt for the busier, upscale, and more bustling El Poblado.
+But to earn good rental income in a highly liquid market, I’d opt for the busier, upscale, and more-bustling El Poblado.

 This self-analysis of your motives is important because it will determine where you look and what you look for.